Fully Furnished Corporate Housing in Phoenix

 Utilities, TV, High-Speed Internet, Linens, & Kitchenware Included!

-Phoenix is a large city in the heat of Arizona.
-Home to over 1.5 million people, it’s desert location makes for hot dry summers and mild winters.
+Phoenix is the capital of Arizona and is home to around 1.7 million people.
+Located north of Tucson, east of San Diego and southeast of Las Vegas, the city sits in the Valley of the Sun.
+The desert location makes for hot dry summers and mild winters.
 Perfect for those who love living outdoors and who don’t mind a little sun on their face.

-If you fly to Phoenix, you’ll probably land at Phoenix Sky Harbor International Airport.
+If you fly to Phoenix, you’ll probably land at Phoenix Sky Harbor International Airport (PHX).
 It is our main airport and where most airlines operate from.
 We also have Phoenix-Mesa Gateway Airport and Phoenix Deer Valley Airport.

 Blu Corporate Housing